strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 In order to set up the test Primary Health Network account we need to follow a similar procedure to setting up a proper Primary Health Network account.
 To do that we require a :ref:`letter-of-authority` as detailed in the Letter of Authority section above, which must be signed by an authority at the Primary Health Network or Provider Organisation who holds a position that is higher than the person for whom the account is being created (i.e., the person's manager or the CEO).

-Could you please provide a similar letter on your company's letterhead containing the following details:
+Could you please provide a similar letter to :ref:`letter-of-authority` on your company's letterhead containing the following details:

 #.
 The name of the person the account is for
 #.
 The email address of the person